KeyboardKit/website/collections/_features/AI.md

 ### Full Document Reader

-[KeyboardKit Pro][Pro] unlocks ways to read *all* text from any text field, by moving the text cursor in a way that unlocks more content.
-See the [proxy utilities](/features/proxy-utilities/) feature for more information.
+[KeyboardKit Pro][Pro] unlocks ways to read *all* text from any text field, by moving the text cursor in ways that unlock more content.
+See the [proxy utilities article](/features/proxy-utilities/) for more information.

+### Next Word Prediction

+[KeyboardKit Pro][Pro] unlocks ways to use 3rd party support to perform next word prediction, e.g. using external services like Claude.
+See the [autocomplete article](/features/autocomplete) for more information.

 ### Text Input

-[KeyboardKit Pro][Pro] unlocks text input components that lets you type within the keyboard, with no additional code needed.
-See the [text input](/features/text-input) feature for more information.
+[KeyboardKit Pro][Pro] unlocks text input components that let you type within the keyboard.
+See the [text input article](/features/text-input) for more information.

 [Pro]: /pro